terramate-io/terramate/docs/dependency-management.md

 ## What About Version Selection ?

-TODO: Handle terrastack version selection like module define terraform versions ?
+TODO: Handle terrastack version selection like modules define Terraform versions?
 When actually running apply (terraform apply), how would different terraform version requirements be handled?
-Enforce same terraform version ?
-Fail ?
+Enforce the same Terraform version?
+Fail?

 Usually stacks have a fixed/pinned terraform version, since they apply changes, but then running multiple stacks with **terraform run** using